Lille Northern France, France Travel Guide

 Focus on history, food, art, or activities for families.

-Plans for backpackers, mid-range, or luxury travelers.
+Plans for backpackers, mid-range, or travelers seeking luxury.

 Lille: Immerse yourself in Vieux-Lille's architecture, Palais des Beaux-Arts, Musée de l'Hospice Comtesse, Citadel, and Maison Natale Charles de Gaulle.
 Day Trips: Explore Arras for its historical squares and WWI history, Vimy Ridge Memorial, and Amienthe Cathedral of.